ericsryan/techdegree_project_8/README.md

 # techdegree_project_6
 _________________________________________________________________

-Techdegree Project 6-Mineral Catalog
+Techdegree Project 8-Mineral Catalog (w/ Search)
 _________________________________________________________________

 Introduction

 This program was developed to implement skills that were learned for using Django in order to use Python on the internet.
 This program will allow users to view a mineral catalog.
 The mineral catalog is generated from details stored in a .JSON file.
 The minerals are displayed using templates generated in Django.
+The user will also be able to search the catalog in several ways.

 Installation